syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 {% endtabs %}

-Run the project and check if you get following output to make sure you have configured your project properly to add text input layout.
+Run the project, and check if you get following output to make sure that the project has been configured properly to add the text input layout control.

 ![](Getting-Started_images/textInput_getting_img2.png)
 ![](Getting-Started_images/textInput_getting_img3.png)

-## Enable password visibility toggle.
+## Enabling password visibility toggle

-Password visibility toggle is used to show or hide the visibility of characters in the text view added to the control.
-You can enable this toggle by setting `EnablePasswordVisibilityToggle` property to true.
+The password visibility toggle is used to show or hide the visibility of characters in the text view added to the control.
+You can enable this toggle by setting the `EnablePasswordVisibilityToggle` property to true.

 {% tabs %}